 Pathogens On A Plane: How To Stay Healthy In Flight

-"But we're not all doomed to get sick after a plane flight," Gendreau says.
+"But we're not all doomed to get sick after a plane flight," Gendreau adds.
 "You can change behaviors when you're traveling and substantially reduce the risk of catching anything."

 First off, keep your hands microbe-free.
 "I recommend bringing aboard a sanitizing gel with 60 percent alcohol," he says.
-"Before you eat or drink, sanitize your hand."
+"Before you eat or drink, sanitize your hands."

 And don't forget to use the sanitizer after you wash your hands in the bathroom's sink, Gendreau recommends.
 The water in airplanes has a dirty track record.

 In 2004, the Environmental Protection Agency found high levels of fecal bacteria in the drinking water of 15 of the 327 planes it tested.
-Then in 2009, the agency set forth new guidelines for airlines for testing their water.
+Then in 2009, the agency set forth new guidelines for airlines to test their water.
 Now the EPA says that water on the airplane is safe to drink if you don't have a suppressed immune system.

 But Gendreau still wouldn't risk it.
 He wouldn't even brush his teeth with the water in an airplane bathroom.
 "I use bottled water," he says.